-- (a) the initial regulatory asset base as at 1 July 2008 as advised by the Minister for Natural Resources, Mines and Energy and Minister for Trade (the Minister); - (b) actual capital expenditure, excluding establishment costs, included in council financial accounts from 1 July 2008 to 30 June 2010; - (c) allowable establishment costs as advised by the Minister; - (d) contributed, donated and gifted assets and those funded through capital contributions from 1 July 2008 to 30 June 2010; and - (e) the operational constraints imposed by the SEQ Urban Water Arrangements Reform Workforce Framework and the prices charged by the SEQ Water Grid Manager (WGM) for bulk water storage, treatment and delivery.
+- (a) the initial regulatory asset base (RAB) as at 1 July 2008 as advised by the (then) Minister for Natural Resources, Mines and Energy and Minister for Trade (the Minister); - (b) actual capital expenditure, excluding establishment costs, included in council financial accounts from 1 July 2008 to 30 June 2010; - (c) allowable establishment costs as advised by the Minister; - (d) contributed, donated and gifted assets and those funded through capital contributions from 1 July 2008 to 30 June 2010; and - (e) the operational constraints imposed by the SEQ Urban Water Arrangements Reform Workforce Framework and the prices charged by the SEQ Water Grid Manager (WGM) for bulk water storage, treatment and delivery.

-Details of the allowable establishment costs and audited values of actual expenditure in councils' financial accounts for 2009/10 are yet to be provided to the Authority.
+Allconnex provided audited values of actual expenditure in councils' financial accounts for 2009/10.
+For the other entities, these details are yet to be provided to the Authority.
 In their absence, the Authority has used the entities' estimates.